MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 These actions move the items to the Recoverable Items folder, into a subfolder named Deletions.

 Before the deleted item retention period expires, users can recover soft-deleted items in Outlook and Outlook on the web by using the Recover Deleted Items feature.
-For more information, see Recoverable Items folder in Exchange Online (https://docs.microsoft.com/Exchange/security-and-compliance/recoverable-items-folder/recoverable-items-folder).
+For more information, see [Recoverable Items folder in Exchange Online](https://docs.microsoft.com/Exchange/security-and-compliance/recoverable-items-folder/recoverable-items-folder).

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.